alicemunsal/dohex/DoHex.md

 This is our application written in TypeScript and driven by a test.
 It uses in memory repository to save users.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Code.png)

+"addUser" is the only usecase of our application.
+The usecase has a business rule to check whether name is empty and save this user to the repository.

 ### Component